tonedefdev/terracreds/README.md

 Navigate to the root of the project directory and you should see the `terracreds.exe` binary for Windows or `terracreds` for macOS.
 On Windows, copy the `.exe` to any directory of your choosing.
 Be sure to add the directory on `$env:PATH` for Windows to make using the application easier.
 On macOS we recommend you place the binary in `/usr/bin` as this directory should already be on the `$PATH` environment variable.

 ## Initial Configuration
 In order for `terracreds` to act as your credential provider you'll need to generate the binary and the plugin directory in the default location that Terraform looks for plugins.
-Specifically, for credential helpers, and for Windows, the directory is `%APPDATA%\terraform.d\plugins` and for macOS `$HOME/.terraformrc`
+Specifically, for credential helpers, and for Windows, the directory is `%APPDATA%\terraform.d\plugins` and for macOS and Linux `$HOME/.terraformrc`

 To make things as simple as possible we created a helper command to generate everthing needed to use the app.
 All you need to do is run the following command in `terracreds` to generate the plugin directory, and the correctly formatted binary that Terraform will use:
 ```bash
 terracreds generate
 ```

-This command will generate the binary as `terraform-credentials-terracreds.exe` for Windows or `terraform-credentials-terracreds` for macOS which is the valid naming convention for Terraform to recognize this plugin as a credential helper.
+This command will generate the binary as `terraform-credentials-terracreds.exe` for Windows or `terraform-credentials-terracreds` for macOS and Linux which is the valid naming convention for Terraform to recognize this plugin as a credential helper.

-In addition to the binary and plugin a `terraform.rc` file is required for Windows or `.terraformrc` for macOS with a `credentials_helper` block which instructs Terraform to use the specified credential helper.
+In addition to the binary and plugin a `terraform.rc` file is required for Windows or `.terraformrc` for macOS and Linux with a `credentials_helper` block which instructs Terraform to use the specified credential helper.
 If you don't already have a `terraform.rc` or a `.terraformrc` file you can pass in `--create-cli-config` to create the file with the credentials helper block already generated for use with the `terracreds` binary for your OS.

 However, if you already have a `terraform.rc` or `.terraformrc` file you will need to add the following block to your file instead: